kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

 	- all jobs use the CPU
 	- run-time of each job is known
 - Performance metric: Turnaround time
-	- Formula: Tcompletion - Tarrival = Tturnaround
+	- Formula: Texit - Tarrival = Tturnaround
+	- find the average: just divide by the number of processes
 - Performance metric: Burst time
 	- Burst time refers to the time required in miliseconds by a process for its execution.
 Also called execution time.
 (Changes from running state to completed state)
 	- Burst time = completion time - waiting time